holepunchto/hypercore/README.md

 ## Feeds

-Everytime you write a stream of data to hyperdrive it gets added to an underlying binary feed.
+Everytime you write a stream of data to hypercore it gets added to an underlying binary feed.
 Feeds give you more low-level access to the data stored through the following api.

 #### `var feed = core.add()`